 A Brief History of Pension Plans in the United States

 In 1875, the American Express Company established the first pension fund for employees in the United States.
-But broader adoption of this retirement funding strategy did not happen overnight.
-By 1940, about 15% of all private sector workers, were covered by pension plans.
+Broader adoption of this retirement funding strategy did not happen overnight.
+By 1940, about 15% of all private sector workers were covered by pension plans.
 At the height of its popularity, approximately 35.9 million workers, or 46% of all private sector workers were covered by a pension in 1980.
 Today, that number has fallen to 18% of domestic workers in the private sector, according to the Bureau of Labor Statistics.

 What caused the decline in popularity of pension plans?